 FGR.2 Phantom II

-Through the 70’s & 80’s the RAF went through some difficult times, with second generation aircraft such as the Lightning, Hunter and Canberra coming to the end of their life and new aircraft such as the Tornado a long way off.
+During the 70’s & 80’s the RAF went through some difficult times, with second generation aircraft such as the Lightning, Hunter and Canberra coming to the end of their life and new aircraft such as the Tornado a long way off.
 To partially fill the gap various options were considered, one was to build modified American F-4 Phantoms.
-With Rolls-Royce engines, some structural changes and the ability to use a reconnaissance and FLIR pod, 118 of the FGR.2’s entered service first in the strike role but as the Tornado GR.1’s came on line they moved to the interceptor role.
-As the Tornado F.3 came into service, the FGR.2 was supposed to retire but in Northern Fury they were retained past their 1992 retirement date.
-Over the years 37 of the original airframes were written off leaving enough to equip four operational squadrons, a large OCU and holding 9 in reserve.
+With Rolls-Royce engines, some structural changes and the ability to use a reconnaissance and FLIR pod, 118 of the FGR.2’s entered service first in the strike role but as the Tornado GR.1’s came on line they also moved to the interceptor role.
+As the Tornado F.3 came into service, the FGR.2 was supposed to retire but in Northern Fury they were retained past their 1992 withdrawal date.
+Over the years, 37 of the original airframes were written off leaving enough to equip four operational squadrons, a large OCU and holde 9 in reserve.

 |19||Dolphins||Wildenrath||12||FGR.2 Phantom II|